worthyag/SixLove/finalReport.md

 With the mention of the users comes the project domain.
 Though alluded to and specified earlier, the domain can broadly be described as '_novice tennis training_'.
 Expanding upon that, this project will result in the creation of a web based application that is centred around guiding individuals with little or no tennis experience through a structured tennis training program.

 ## 1.3 SixLove's Users
+In order to better describe the types of users that SixLove targets, I created user personas using Figma.
+Each persona represents a group of potential users.
+Users are grouped by the users mentioned in [section 1.2](#concept-and-motivations) and by their age, or other categorising factor.

 ### 1.3.1 Novice Tennis Players
 <img title="" src="./images/user-persona-1.png" alt="" data-align="center">